 Sala di Ercole (Hercules Room) – Look up and admire the beautiful frieze of frescoes depicting the Twelve Labors of Hercules.
 Also featured in this room is an assembly of cannons and guns along with 14th century weapons.

-As you exit the rooms into the arched loggia, your visit will continue through the castle courtyard where you will have the opportunity to enjoy some breathtaking vistas of Lake Bracciano from the fortress walkways that connect the 5 towers.
+As you exit the rooms into the arched loggia, your visit will continue through the castle courtyard where you will have the opportunity to enjoy some breathtaking vistas of Lake Bracciano from the fortress rampart walkways that connect the 5 towers.
 Once patrolled by soldiers, these walkways were part of Bracciano Castle’s defense system…now, they provide visitors the opportunity to enjoy splendid views of the lake and countryside.

 Below in the courtyard you will find the spacious Court of Honor, a square that holds an irregular triangular shape.
 While here, be sure to visit the large ancient kitchen equipped with 4 large fireplaces for cooking and antique copper pans hanging on the walls.
 It will make you dream of sumptuous feasts prepared here for extravagant Renaissance era receptions.